Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

-{\it Interaction with gas.} Baryon gas, as well as the dark matter, also accretes onto the PBHs.
+Baryon gas, as well as the dark matter, also accretes onto the PBHs.
 Even if the gas has negligible angular momentum with respect to the center of mass of the binary, the gas can not fall directly into the black holes but instead would form a rotating disk around the binary (i.e. a circumbinary disk).
-The circumbinary disk can play a role of an efficient mechanism to extract the angular momentum from a binary \cite{1991ApJ...370L..35A,an05,2009MNRAS.393.1423C,Hayasaki:2008eu}.
-This is because the circumbinary disk and binary exchange their masses and angular momenta through the tidal-resonant interaction \cite{1994ApJ...421..651A,2007PASJ...59..427H, 2008ApJ...682.1134H,Hayasaki:2008eu}.
+Many authors have been addressed the computational hydrodynamic simulations of interaction between the nearly equal-mass binary black holes and the circumbinary disk \citep{2007PASJ...59..427H,2008ApJ...682.1134H,2009MNRAS.393.1423C,roedig11,shi12,fa14}.
+The circumbinary disk can play a role of an efficient mechanism to extract the angular momentum from a binary \citep{1991ApJ...370L..35A,an05,mm08,Hayasaki:2008eu,2009MNRAS.393.1423C,do13}.
+This is mainly because the circumbinary disk and nearly equal-mass binary exchange their masses and angular momenta through the tidal-resonant interaction \citep{1994ApJ...421..651A}.

 Neglecting the angular momentum of the gas, we consider the Bondi accretion and its accretion radius is given by